zalando/skipper/docs/dataclients/kubernetes.md

 ### Client Ratelimits

-The example shows 3 calls per minute per client, based on X-Forwarded-For header or IP incase there is no X-Forwarded-For header set, are allowed to each skipper instance for the given ingress.
+The example shows 20 calls per hour per client, based on X-Forwarded-For header or IP incase there is no X-Forwarded-For header set, are allowed to each skipper instance for the given ingress.